← All Guides

 Check Price on Amazon

-How Does the GMS Med-e-lert Compare as a Mid-Range Automatic Dispenser?
+How Does the Windtrace Dispenser Compare as a Mid-Range Automatic Dispenser?

-"A solid mid-range automatic dispenser — good for families wanting automation without the Hero Health subscription model."
+"A solid mid-range automatic dispenser — good for families wanting automation without a Wi-Fi subscription or monitoring fee."

-The GMS Med-e-lert has been on the market longer than most automatic dispensers and has an established track record.
-It holds 28 doses (up to 4 days depending on schedule), dispenses pills at programmed times, and locks all other compartments.
-The alarm is loud and continues until the dose is taken.
+The Windtrace Automatic Pill Dispenser holds 28 compartments, dispenses pills at programmed times, and locks all other compartments.
+The alarm is loud, with a light reminder, and continues until the dose is taken.

-It lacks the smartphone app connectivity of Hero Health, but at $50 as a one-time purchase, it is a reasonable mid-point between the basic LiveFine and the subscription-based Hero.
-For seniors who need reliable automatic dispensing without ongoing monthly costs, and whose caregivers do not need remote monitoring, the Med-e-lert works well.
+It lacks the smartphone app connectivity of the CURABOX, but at about $49 as a one-time purchase, it is a reasonable mid-point between the basic Daviky and a Wi-Fi monitored dispenser.
+For seniors who need reliable automatic dispensing without ongoing monthly costs, and whose caregivers do not need remote monitoring, the Windtrace works well.

 Pros